After years of creating spaces for first our daughter, and then our son, this change about us!

-We live in a small space— four people in less than 500 square feet — and that means a constant reimagining of that space.
+It seems a little counterintuitive, but by squeezing our bed into the closet-like second bedroom, it gives us an outside shot at having private adult space.
+We live in a small place — four people in less than 500 square feet — and that means a constant re-imagining of how to best navigate such tight proximity.
 What if we put that dresser into the closet?
 How about moving the desk into the kitchen?

-Both kids are in daycare now, and I have started work after nine months of paternity leave, while my wife is in school and working.
+Both kids are in day care now, and I started working after nine months of paternity leave, while my wife is in school and working.
 With one parent always home on parental leave, it made for a slower-paced life, which worked well to ground us.
 Now we have a busy family calendar, and no touchstone.
-We miss each other more.

-Of course, the kids miss us more, too.
+Of course, the kids miss us, too.
 We're not suddenly changing our parenting philosophy.
 Yes, we're going to get the children to fall asleep in their own beds.